 In 2016, upon recommendation of leaders in the Maine House of Representatives and after nomination by the Governor, Brad was confirmed by the Maine Senate and appointed to the Maine Commission on Governmental Ethics and Election Practices.
 The five-member bipartisan commission guards against corruption and undue influence of the election process by state, county, and certain municipal elected officials by assisting in the administration of Maine's campaign finance laws, the Maine Clean Election Act, and Maine’s lobbyist disclosure law.

 Brad earned his B.A. in Economics from Colby College in 1994, and his J.D., cum laude, from the University of Maine School of Law in 1999.
 During law school he was a member of the Moot Court Board, and in 1998 he studied law at the Université du Maine in Le Mans, France, where his classes were taught in French.
-He maintains his fluency in French and enjoys the opportunity to speak it, especially when assisting his francophone clients.
+He maintains his fluency in French and enjoys speaking it, especially when assisting his francophone clients.
 Brad is an avid golfer, and in 2017 he was elected to serve on the board of directors of the Maine State Golf Association, the non-profit governing body of amateur golf in Maine.
-As an undergraduate, Brad received a four-year scholarship from the MSGA as an undergraduate.
-He earned a varsity letter in baseball as an undergraduate as well.
+As an undergraduate, Brad received a four-year scholarship from the MSGA, and he earned a varsity letter in baseball as well.
 He studied at the University of Edinburgh in Scotland during his junior year, where he was the lone American to play the Scottish Highland sport shinty for the university’s club during the 1992-1993 season.

-Brad is a member of the Maine State Bar Association, the Maine Association of Criminal Defense Lawyers, the Maine Trial Lawyers Association, and the Immigration Legal Advocacy Project's pro bono panel.
+Brad is a member of the Maine State Bar Association, the Maine Association of Criminal Defense Lawyers, and the Maine Trial Lawyers Association.
 In 2004 he received the Maine Bar Foundation's Pro Bono Publico Award for having worked the most hours on completed Volunteer Lawyers Project cases by a Maine attorney.
 Brad is a member of Mensa and enjoys woodworking and playing guitar.
 He lives in Freeport, Maine with his wife Sharon and two daughters, Sofia and Isla.

 United States Court of Appeals for the First Circuit, 2003